 Ground source heat pumps are costly to install but require very little maintenance (although annual inspections are recommended).
-You can expect the heat pump unit to last at least 20 years, while the ground loop could last over 100 years in the right conditions.
+According to the Ground Source Heat Pump Association, you can expect the heat pump unit to last at least 20 years, while the ground loop could last over 100 years in the right conditions.